gmparg/IJGI-Patterns/README.md

 # Spatial and Statistical Analysis Results

-**results.csv**: contains all numerical results of the spatial and statistical analysis for the experiment in the paper
+**results-000/1/2.csv**: contains all numerical results of the spatial and statistical analysis for the experiment in the paper, split into 3 files to respect GitHub file size limit